Sellva3009/FiverrApp/README.md

        - create router variable and created route using createBrowserRouter method and assign it to RouterProvider
        - Here header and footer will not change, so we will using the Outlet method from react-router-dom
         - Create Layout function and assign outlet architecture and assign to root path in the createBrowserRouter method.
 Other routes will be there under children
       - useLocation method is used to navigate the pages based on the url

+    - Featured components